 At enrollment, patients must fit into one of the following 5 categories:

 - Patients may have progressed following Docetaxel first line and are now receiving treatment with Abi/Enza/Apa.
-These patients must be responding or stable (PSA values must be stable or declining after starting Abi/Enza/Apa treatment) and have an expected life expectancy of more than 1 year.
+These patients must be responding or stable ( values must be stable or declining after starting Abi/Enza/Apa treatment) and have an expected life expectancy of more than 1 year.